qiuyanpeng/TestTwoAccounts/README.md

 This repo belongs to my personal GitHub account (@qiuyanpeng).

-If I clone the repo using HTTPS URL, I can `git push` with my corp account (@qypeng) too.
+If I clone the repo using HTTPS URL, I can `git push` with my corp account (@qypeng) too, but I should use the 'access token' instead of password.
-It's a little bit more work as I need to enter my username and password every time.
+It's a little bit more work as I need to enter my username and password/token every time.